 Welcome to the insanity of Hong Kong, the city of contradictions.
 This is a city where the ancient and modern collide.
 Hong Kong is filthy rich and dirt poor.
 It’s fine dining, and dumplings on a street corner.
+A great destination to stop in when Backpacking Southeast Asia yet easy to visit if traveling with kids or for business.
 It’s officially China, but most of Hong Kong’s residents disagree.
 On arrival at this melange of contradictions, expect to be overwhelmed.
 There’s so much to do, where to start?

 To get you on your feet, here’s a few ideas for how to spend 4 days in Hong Kong with .
 This itinerary includes some of the city’s most well known sites like Mong Kok and the Giant Buddha, along with lesser known gems like the severely underrated Lung Yeuk Tau Heritage Trail.
 It’s a lot to get through, and anyone who likes to take their time might rather spread this itinerary over one or two weeks.
 Even then though, we’re only really scratching the surface of what Hong Kong has to offer.

 So without adieu, let’s dive into the weird, wonderful, serene, ridiculous, old and new world of Hong Kong!